 Attend and actively participate in floor/hall programs, functions, and social events.

-Assist in the opening and closing of the hall each semester and at every break period, as coordinated by the Office of Residential Life.
-This will require early arrival for fall and spring semesters and an extended stay at the end of semesters as needed.
+Assist in the opening and closing of the hall each semester and at every break period, as coordinated by the Department of Residential Life.
+This will require early arrival for fall and spring semesters as well as early return from break periods (Thanksgiving and Spring Break).
+RAs also have an extended stay at the end of semesters and break periods as needed to close the buildings.

 Fulfill administrative requirements promptly and efficiently (i.e., Room Condition Inventories, programming reports, etc.).

-Attend regularly scheduled staff meetings and staff training sessions.
+Attend regularly scheduled staff meetings, staff training sessions, and staff inservices.

 Read and utilize the RA Manual.